 These levies are imposed and administered differently by each Emirate.

-Currently, there are no separate stamp taxes levied in the United Arab Emirates.
+Currently, there are no separate stamp taxes levied in the UAE.

-Since there is currently no personal income tax in the United Arab Emirates, there is no payroll tax withholding obligation for employers.
+Since there is currently no personal income tax in the UAE, there is no payroll tax withholding obligation for employers.

 Social security contributions